GWphua/aws-notes/README.md

 - Can choose the period on which to evaluate an alarm
 - Alarm States:
   1. OK
+     - The metric or expression is outside of the defined threshold.
   2. INSUFFICIENT_DATA
+     - The metric or expression is within the defined threshold.
   3. ALARM
+     - The alarm has just started or not enough data is available.

 #### Amazon CloudWatch Logs